IBM/community-automation/ansible/roles/request-ocs-local-storage/readme.md

  - device_set: ocs-deviceset
  - localstore_version: 4.5
  - ocs_channel: stable-4.5
-### Change only if you know what your doing with the fyre API to create additional disks
+### Change to the additional definition for your cluster type.
+Only used for OCP 4.5 or 4.4 clusters when OCS 4.5 is installed.
+Not used for OCP 4.6 clusters when OCS 4.6 is installed.
- - ocs_device: /dev/vdb # First additional disk drive definition
+ - ocs_device: /dev/vdb # First additional disk drive definition.
+Currently setup for a fyre additional disk.

 ## Example Playbook use of role
 ----------------

-    - name: Install ocs fyre
+    - name: Install OCS fyre
       hosts: bastion
       roles:
-      - request-ocs-fyre
+      - request-ocs-local-storage